Sonicfilms32/Ender_Pearl/README.md

 # Ender_Pearl
-Automate production of ender pearls in the Compact Claustrophobia mod pack
+Automates production of ender pearls, Normal Compact Machine, and Large Compact Machine in the Compact Claustrophobia mod pack
+Requires use of an external collection of products